 These are copies.

 Culture shock?
 Language barriers?
-But almost everything is also translated into English.
+But almost everything including menus and street sights are also translated into English.
 (Ticket machine for the subway.)

 Syntagma square on new year's eve - where the party wasn't.

 Fireworks near the Acropolis.